-- 1. PRODUCT SELECTION: Press this button and the Product Selection screen appears. (bottom, left) Using the up and down arrows the operator may scroll through the product list to find the product name and then select it.
-The system can store up to 100 different product names.
-Each product name may have its own seed unit count and calibration ratio.
-The product name list is sorted alphabetically. - 2.
-PRODUCT EDITING: Displays the same product list to allow the operator to find a product and to edit its profile.
-Select the name to modify and the Product Editing screen for that particular entry appears. (see page 21 & 22) Selecting a blank space allows the operator to enter a new product.
+- 1. PRODUCT SELECTION: Pressing this button advances the operator to the Product Selection screen (bottom, left).
+Use the arrows to scroll through the list to find the product you wish to use.
+The system can store up to 100 different product entries.
+Each product type will have its own name and calibration ratio.
+Selecting an existing product will return you to the main screen. - 2.
+PRODUCT EDITING: Pressing this button advances the operator to the Product Editing screen (bottom, right).
+Select a product from the list to modify or an unused box to create a new product entry.
+The Product Editing screen will appear (see page 20).